 Sorting

 Samples were already sorted by trophic level as best as students could ascertain in the field (see Macroinvertebrate Sampling above).
 However, it was critically important for the success of the exercise for them to refine sample identifications to ensure that samples were isolated from those of other trophic levels.
-This required students to pick through samples under a dissecting scope and make accurate identifications (SLO2) and preliminary trophic level designations (SLO3).
+This required students to pick through samples under a dissecting microscope and make accurate identifications (SLO2) and preliminary trophic level designations (SLO3).
 Prior to sorting, students were instructed to don gloves and were reminded of the importance of not touching the samples bare-handed so as not to contaminate them with oils from their skin.

 Students used plastic forceps and weigh boats (again, taking care not to touch either bare-handed) to sort samples into the following categories: detritus (sticks, leaves, etc.), algae, midges, mayflies, stoneflies, amphipod crustaceans, fish fin clips.
 Each sample was then assigned a unique identification code that included a group number, a tentative trophic level, and a sample number (SLO4; Table 1).
 Weigh boats used in sorting, and glass Petri dishes used for washing (see below) were labeled accordingly using a permanent marker.